 Though we watched the madness for a couple of hours we never did figure out who “won.”
 Maybe winning wasn’t the point.

-See the madness for yourself in our drunken horse racing video, below.
+See the madness of drunken horse racing for yourself in our video, below.